 An indemnity policy will cover the new owner of the property against costs and losses as the result of the local authority carrying out enforcement action.

 Enforcement action would be the likely consequence of the LABC being notified of the lack of building regulations approval.
 The local authority would most likely carry out a subsequent inspection of the works and decide whether they meet the regulations.

 The local authority may then require the current owner to rectify the work or even return the property to its’ previous state.

 The cost of the policy will depend on the value of the house; the higher the value, the more the insurance will cost.
 If the house is worth £500,000, basic building regulation indemnity insurance could cost around £175.

 Who pays for the indemnity policy?

-This way, you are proactively minimising any impact that lack of building regulations can have on your sale.Back to top
+Indemnity policies are a practical way of minimising any impact that the lack of building regulations can have on a sale.

 Important points to remember

 - Building regulation indemnity insurance only covers the owner against an enforcement action from the local authority; it does not cover against any costs incurred as the result of substandard works having been carried out on the house.

 - Because the insurance does not guarantee the quality of the work done, your buyer may be relying even more heavily on the surveys carried out on your home.